moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Live content requires significant bandwidth and resources.
 Failure to set limits will quickly cause resource exhaustion.

-Warp uses QUIC flow control to impose resource limits at the network layer.
+MoQTransport uses QUIC flow control to impose resource limits at the network layer.
 Endpoints SHOULD set flow control limits based on the anticipated bitrate.

 The producer prioritizes and transmits streams out of order.